 Reading and Class Participation - Students are expected to complete the assigned reading prior to class.
-You should engage in approximately six hours in course preparation per week.
+You should engage in at least six hours in course preparation per week.
 All students are expected to engage in class discussion.
 Participation is key to making this class enjoyable, so I expect everyone to be prepared to intelligently discuss and critically evaluate that day's assignment in class.
 In particular, be prepared to discuss the pertinent facts, issues, law and court findings and rulings of each case.
 All students are expected to engage in professional and respectful discussion of the case materials and subject matter.
 All views are welcomed.
 I use a combination of cold-calling and volunteers for class discussion.
 For volunteer participation, I value quality over quantity, but being an active participant is important.
-A consistent lack of preparation or professionalism may result in a grade reduction of up to .3 (e.g., from 3.3 to 3.0) on a student's course grade.
-Exemplary performance may result in a grade increase of .1 (e.g., from 3.0 to a 3.1) on a student's course grade.
+A consistent or significant lack of preparation or professionalism may result in a grade reduction of up to .3 (e.g., from 3.3 to 3.0) on a student's course grade.
+Exemplary class performance may result in a grade increase of .1 (e.g., from 3.0 to a 3.1) on a student's course grade.
+Students may not record the class discussion without the professor's approval.

-Attendance - The WSU policy on required attendance at all classes will be followed: students may be absent no more than two (2) class periods.
-Students who miss more than two (2) classes may be dismissed from the class, thus receiving a "0" for the course absent extenuating circumstances.
+Attendance - The WSU policy on required attendance at all classes will be followed: students may be absent no more than two (2) class periods for the evening section.
+Students who miss more classes than permitted may be dismissed from the class, thus receiving a "0" for the course absent extenuating circumstances.
 See the WSCL Attendance Policy, reprinted in the Student Handbook.
 Students are expected to be in class at the time the course begins.
 Students who are late may be considered absent at the discretion of the professor.
 Students who know that they will be late or absent should email me prior to class if possible.

-Examinations and Grading - The course grade is based on one mid-term and a final exam.
-The mid-term is an essay exam and comprises 20% of your grade.
-The mid-term covers the assigned readings from the beginning of the semester until the mid-term.
-The final examination counts as 80% of your grade and covers all materials for the semester.
+Examinations and Grading - The course grade is based on one project and a final exam.
+The mid-term will be a take-home project and will comprise 20% of your grade.
+The project will cover the assigned readings from the beginning of the semester until the mid-term.
+The final examination will account for 80% of your grade and covers all materials for the semester.
+The final exam will contain both essay and multiple-choice questions.
 There may be occasional on-line quizzes for pass-fail credit.
 Failure to complete or pass a quiz may result in a grade reduction of up to .3.